irakan/my-learning-journey/README.md

 ## Fomat will be as follows:
 ### Month/Year (MM/YYYY)
 - **Day/Month/Year (DD/MM/YYYY)**

+    Topics: (List of topics that I will write about)
     - Learned about this
     - Learned about that
     - Learned about this other thing